Professional practice

 Before starting pupillage, Ben worked as a judicial assistant to the Master of the Rolls, Sir Geoffrey Vos, in the Court of Appeal.
 During that time, he worked on significant appeals across the breadth of civil law, including AAA v Secretary of State for the Home Department [2023] 1 WLR 3103 (on the lawfulness of the former Government’s “Rwanda” asylum policy; upheld in the Supreme Court), Tinkler v Esken Ltd [2023] Ch 451 (on the appropriate test to set aside a judgment for fraud), and Darwall v Dartmoor National Park Authority [2024] Ch 107 (whether there is a right to wild-camp on Dartmoor).

 Ben graduated with a first-class degree in Law with Hispanic Law from University College London.
 During his degree, he spent a year at Universidad Carlos III in Madrid, completing courses in Spanish law, economics, and politics.
-Ben then received the 3VB Scholarship to study the BCL, for which he achieved a distinction and received two faculty subject prizes.
+Ben then achieved a distinction and received two faculty subject prizes in the BCL at the University of Oxford.
 He was a Bedingfield scholar of Gray’s Inn.

 During his studies, Ben worked as a research assistant for several academics, taught tort law at the London School of Economics, and volunteered at the UCL Integrated Legal Advice Clinic, a centre which offers free legal advice and representation on social welfare issues.